-The summit will create opportunities for organizations to come together to share advice on how to eliminate the barriers in education, to keep students moving forward toward their dreams.
+Organizations shared advice on how to eliminate the barriers in education, to keep students moving forward toward their dreams.

 Summer is a great time to explore and gain experiential learning.
 These programs give hands-on interactions that highlight the rewards and excitement of many types of healthcare careers.